 Contact the college that you will be attending to find out how to apply for the fee waiver; you may be able to apply through cccapply.org or via the FAFSA or CADAA.
-Foster youth can maintain this benefit regardless of academic performance once in college.

 California Community College Extended Opportunity Programs and Services (EOPS): All community colleges offer EOPS to enable low-income, educationally disadvantaged students to complete their educational goals.
 EOPS offers academic counseling, book grants and more.
 These programs have limited space so it's important to apply as early as possible.